SamFeltip/Sharrowvale-Small-Businesses/src/content/businesses/feline-tattoo-studio.md

 ---
 title: "Feline Tattoo Studio"
 preview: "Sheffield's oldest Tattoo & Piercing Studio"
-description: "Sheffield's oldest Tattoo & Piercing Studio"
+description: "Feline is Sheffield's oldest Tattoo and piercing Studio open in 1995 by Fiona Long, an international award winning tattoo artist.
+Feline offers all styles of tattooing alongside head and body piercings."
 type: "business"

 # used for google maps